 All Day One players are required to be checked in (with their Battle Teams locked, for VG players) and seated for their age division's player meeting on Friday morning.
 Day One players who fail to lock a Battle Team during check-in on Thursday will not be allowed to participate in the World Championships.

-Players who earned a Day Two invitation may check in any time Thursday evening at the Nashville Music City Center, or Friday during check-in open hours.
+Players who earned a Day Two invitation may check in any time Thursday evening or Friday until 3:00 p.m.

 Players with a Day One invitation who do not attend the player meeting may be dropped from the main tournament.
 However, they will still receive their badges, lanyard, and welcome kit, and be permitted entry into the event space for the remainder of the competition.